 Some centers carry out the test anonymously, others in a confidential manner, while some offer shared confidentiality.

 In the first case, no personal document is required, but an encrypted code is used for your identification.

 In the second case, it is necessary to show an identification document when the test is performed or the results are withdrawn.

 For all the personal data that will be requested both in public and private laboratories, health personnel are bound by professional and official secrecy and must adopt all the security measures necessary to guarantee maximum confidentiality.

 Your identity and any information regarding the execution and the test result cannot be disclosed under any circumstances except you give express permission.

 If you have just been diagnosed of HIV, the next step is to see a health care provider.
 You should be counseled and started on therapy as soon as possible as early treatment offers the best outcome.

-living with HIV can now live normal healthy lives as long as they're
+People living with HIV can now live normal healthy lives as long as they're compliant with treatment.

 If your results come out negative after a test, this means that no antibodies were found at the time of the test.
 You should have another test after the window period of that specific test type has elapsed just to be certain.
 That means that for the Elisa test for example, you should get tested again three months after the initial test.